chaitu4418/handson-springboot/readme.md

 1. [V] Use two profiles:
     1. production:  mysql datasource
     2. dev:         h2 datasource
-1. Custom JSON serialization to include both name and id
+1. [V] Custom JSON serialization to include both name and id, and to exclude properties with null value from the json.
 1. Include api in the built url of the REST services

         Instead of: